Your Lungs Will Thank You: Joining the Great American Smokeout May Help You Quit (For Good)

 On the third Thursday of November, thousands of Americans will join forces as they take part in the Great American Smokeout.

 Since the national Smokeout began in 1977, many people have been able to quit, getting better health as a return.

 You can do it, too.
-While nicotine is often considered among the most addictive drugs, quitting it can be done, and there are a wide range of tools that can help – just ask your family doctor or use resources from the American Cancer Society.
+While nicotine is often considered among the most addictive drugs, quitting is possible, and there are a wide range of tools that can help – just ask your family doctor.

 Quitting is important because: